Characteristic Evolution and Matching: Cauchy-Characteristic Matching

 At present, the computational strategy of CCM is mainly the tool of numerical relativists, who are used to dealing with dynamical coordinate systems.
 The first discussion of its potential was given in~\cite{Bis} and its feasibility has been more fully explored in~\cite{Clarke,cylinder1,cylinder2,Ccprl,harm}.
 Recent work has been stimulated by the requirements of the binary black hole problem, where CCM is one of the strategies to provide boundary conditions and determine the radiation waveform.
 However, it also has inherent advantages in dealing with other hyperbolic systems in computational physics, particularly nonlinear 3-dimensional problems.
 A detailed study of the stability and accuracy of CCM for linear and nonlinear wave equations has been presented in~\cite{jcp97}, illustrating its potential for a wide range of problems.

-\subsection{The Outer Cauchy Boundary in Numerical Relativity}
+\subsection{The outer Cauchy boundary in numerical relativity}

-A special issue arising in general relativity is whether the boundary conditions on an outer worldtube preserve the constraints.
+A special issue arising in general relativity is whether the boundary conditions on an artificial outer worldtube preserve the constraints.
 It is typical of hyperbolic reductions of the Einstein equations that the Hamiltonian and momentum constraints propagate in a domain of dependence dictated by the characteristics.
 Unless the boundary conditions enforce these constraints, they will be violated outside the domain of dependence of the initial Cauchy hypersurface.
 This issue of a constraint-preserving initial boundary value problem has only recently been addressed~\cite{stewartbc}.
 The first fully nonlinear treatment of a well-posed constraint preserving formulation of the Einstein initial-boundary value problem (IBVP) has subsequently been given by Friedrich and Nagy~\cite{friednag}.
 Their treatment is based upon a frame formulation in which the evolution variables are the tetrad, connection coefficients and Weyl curvature.
 Although this system has not yet been implemented computationally, it has spurred the investigation of simpler treatments of Einstein equations which give rise to a constraint preserving IBVP under various restrictions~\cite{lehnercp,harm,reulacp,frittellicp,gundlachcp,ruiz,hKjW06}.
-See~\cite{oS07} for a review.
+See~\cite{oS07,oscolv} for reviews.

-Well-posedness of the IBVP, in addition to constraint preservation, is a necessary condition for computational success.
-This is particularly cogent for dealing with waveform extraction in the simulation of black holes by BSSN or harmonic formulations.
+The successful implementation of CCM for Einstein's equations requires a well-posed initial-boundary value problem for the artificial outer boundary of the Cauchy evolution.
+This is particularly cogent for dealing with waveform extraction in the simulation of black holes by BSSN formulations.
 There is no well-posed outer boundary theory for the BSSN formulation and the strategy is to place the boundary out far enough so that it does no harm.
 The harmonic formulation has a simpler mathematical structure as a system of coupled quasilinear wave equations which is more amenable to an analytic treatment.

 Standard harmonic coordinates satisfy the covariant wave equation